Chao-Xi/jxazurebook/docs/az400/2az400_test.md

 Explanation:

-**Service Hooks** are the standard mechanism used by Azure DevOps to send notifications to external services (like Microsoft Teams, Slack, or Trello) when specific events occur.
+<mark>**Service Hooks** are the standard mechanism used by Azure DevOps to send notifications to external services (like Microsoft Teams, Slack, or Trello) when specific events occur.</mark>

 1.  **The Process:** To set up these notifications, you go to **Project Settings** in Azure DevOps, select **Service Hooks**, and create a new subscription.
 2.  **The Trigger:** You select **Microsoft Teams** as the service and choose the specific trigger: **"Work item updated."**